Fire and rescue services

 Always wear a helmet.

-Public transport in the city is often overcrowded and unsafe.
+Public transport may be overcrowded and unsafe.

-Bus services between major cities are unreliable.
+Bus and taxi services between major cities are unreliable.

 Flight cancellations and delays at Dushanbe International Airport are common.